-His arrival in 2003 ushered a new dawn at Barcelona and they’ve not looked back since.
-By combing swagger and ruthlessness the joker prince became king but it ended as fast as it happened.
+His arrival in 2003 ushered a new dawn at Barcelona and they never looked back.
+By combining swagger and ruthlessness, the joker prince became king — but it ended as fast as it happened.

 No one will forget the goofy smile and when he scored that infamous free-kick past David Seaman en route to Brazil’s fifth world title in 2002.
 Simply put, his career is one many would die for.

 There are very few Brazilian footballers more loved than Zico.
-Nicknamed “the white Pele”, long before Wayne Rooney was a twinkle in his father’s eye, he was an exceedingly good deep-lying forward.
+Nicknamed “the white Pele”, he was an exceedingly good deep-lying forward.

 He, simply put, changed the game.
-To still be in the conversation of who the game’s number one is 42 years after retiring is a testament to what he achieved.
+To still be in the conversation of who the game’s number one is nearly half-a-century after retiring is a testament to what he achieved.